CrowdHailer/eyg-lang/NOTES.md

 - write up argument for identity function https://dev.to/rekreanto/why-it-is-impossible-to-write-an-identity-function-in-javascript-and-how-to-do-it-anyway-2j51#section-1

 - [ ] Use a parameterised Enum for all the native types
+- [ ] collapsed/truncated view of rendered types that can be expanded on hover
 - [x] Resolve type information before printing errors.
 - [ ] Tree's set up correctly for expanded providers
 - [ ] When we have reordered type constraints, we can push type providers to the top